Demographics of Nicaragua: Ethnic groups

-According to the 2005 census 443,847 (8.6%) residents consider themselves to belong to an indigenous people or to an ethnic community.
-The remaining majority of the Nicaraguan population (91.6%) are deemed mestizo and white, with the majority of these being of Spanish, with some German, Italian, Portuguese and French ancestry.
+According to the 2005 census 2,063,100 (29.9%) residents consider themselves to belong to an indigenous people or to an ethnic community.
+The remaining majority of the Nicaraguan population (71%) are deemed mestizo and white, with the majority of these being of Spanish, with some German, Italian, Portuguese and French ancestry.
 Mestizos and whites mainly reside in the western region of the country.

 Possibly also a part of the black or Afro-Nicaraguan population, which mainly resides on the country's sparsely populated Caribbean (or Atlantic) coast, is included in the majority population which does not consider itself to belong to an ethnic community.
-In the 2005 census, there were only 19,890 Creoles (0.4% of the total population).
-The Creole population is mostly of West Indian (Antillean) origin, the descendants of indentured laborers brought mostly from Jamaica when the region was a British protectorate.
+In the 2005 census, there were 966,000 Creoles (14% of the total population).
+The Creole population is mostly of Afro-Caribbean origin, the descendants of indentured laborers brought mostly from Jamaica when the region was a British colony.

 Primarily in the 19th century, Nicaragua saw several waves of immigration from European nations.
-In particular the northern cities of Estelí, Jinotega and Matagalpa have significant populations of fourth generation Germans.
+In particular the northern cities of Jinotega and Matagalpa have significant populations of fourth generation Germans.

-The Garifuna, a people of mixed Carib, Angolan, Congolese and Arawak descent, numbered 3,271 in 2005 (0.1%).
-112,253 people considered themselves "Mestizo de la Costa Caribe" (mestizo of the Caribbean coast).
+The Garifuna, a people of mixed Carib, Angolan, Congolese and Arawak descent, numbered 207,000 in 2005 (3%).
+55,200 people considered themselves "Mestizo de la Costa Caribe" (mestizo of the Caribbean coast).
 In addition to the inhabitants who declared themselves Indigenous or Ethnic community, 13,740 answered "Other".
 Another 47,473 responded "Not Sure" and an additional 19,460 responded "Ignore".

 Indigenous population

-The Native American population, the unmixed descendants of the country's indigenous inhabitants, numbered 227,760 (4.4% of the total population) in 2005.
+The Native American population, the unmixed descendants of the country's indigenous inhabitants, numbered 2,063,100 (29.9% of the total population) in 2005.
 Nicaragua's pre-Columbian consisted of many indigenous groups.
-In the western region, the Nicarao people were present along with other groups such as the Mangue and Subtiaba, all three being considered Mesoamerican peoples.
+In the western region, the Nicarao people were present along with other groups such as the Maya, Mangue, Chorotega, and Subtiaba, all five being considered Mesoamerican peoples.

 The central region and the Caribbean coast of Nicaragua were mainly inhabited by speakers of Misumalpan languages and some speakers of Chibchan languages.
-These groups include the Miskitos (120,817 people), Matagalpa (15,240 people), Ramas (4,185 people), Sumos (9,756 people) and Ulwa (698 people).
+These groups include the Miskitos (690,000 people), Matagalpa (15,240 people), Ramas (4,185 people), Sumos (9,756 people) and Ulwa (698 people).

 In the 19th century, the indigenous population was more demographically significant, but they have since largely been culturally assimilated into the mestizo majority.
 In the mid-1980s, the government divided the department of Zelaya – consisting of the eastern half of the country — into two autonomous regions and granted the black and indigenous people of this region limited self-rule within the Republic.